null

-Angular Spectrum Evaluation Tool (ASET)
+Angular Spectrum Evaluation Tool (ASET): What is it?

-What is Angular Spectrum Evaluation Tool?
+Angular Spectrum Evaluation Tool

 The Angular Spectrum Evaluation Tool, abbreviated as ASET, refers to a scientific tool designed by the American Gemological Society (AGS) to investigate the light-handling properties of a diamond.
 The device examines how a diamond absorbs light from the hemisphere above.
 It then indicates to what extent light returns to the viewer’s eyes.